If you’ve recently moved to Japan or are considering doing so, you’re unlikely to miss a festival.

 The way to win is to get the plastic fish on the table flying the furthest.
 The 2018 winner cheered in support of his favourite basketball team, saying “Go Big Bulls!” and sending the plastic fish flying 8.29 meters!

 Useful Japanese festivals vocabulary you should know

 Want to practice your new festival vocabulary with some Japanese friends?
-Learn how to make Japanese friends here using our simple guide!
+Learn 15 Effective Tips to Make Japanese Friends using our simple guide!

 matsuri / omatsuri